slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
+> *'Nobody realizes that some people expend tremendous energy merely to be normal.' -- Albert Camus*

 - its not to became something.
 It’s to unbecome everything that is not you.
 - The first step is to notice when it arises.
 Then, listen to that instinct.
 Next, take a moment and have a laugh.
 Finally, you have to be willing to put your inauthenticity aside. truth-a-better-way-to-talk-about-ourselves.
 - core values: honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people